MicrosoftDocs/power-platform/power-virtual-agents/virtual-agent-videos.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dO88tvhvfDk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Enhance bot capabilities with Microsoft Flow
+### Enhance bot capabilities with Power Automate

-This feature video shows you how to use Microsoft Flow to extend the capabilities of your bot, including connecting to your custom back-end systems, your Dynamics 365 for Customer Engagement instance, or anything else supported by Microsoft Flow connectors.
+This feature video shows you how to use Power Automate to extend the capabilities of your bot, including connecting to your custom back-end systems, instances in your Dynamics 365 Admin Center, or anything else supported by Power Automate connectors.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/joXCzvi38Fo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Use analytics and chat transcripts to improve bot performance

-This feature video shows you how to use the analytics capabilities and chat transcripts in Virtual Agent to further improve the performance of your bot.
+This feature video shows you how to use the analytics capabilities and chat transcripts in Power Virtual Agents to further improve the performance of your bot.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6gNsmjF6hJE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>